Light-induced trion-exciton competition revealed by ultrafast photoemission

-We examine pump-induced dynamics in a freshly cleaved \TNS sample.
-Figure~\ref{fig:1_snapshots}A shows trARPES spectra over a range of pump-probe delays.
-The 6~eV probe photon energy, combined with the material’s high work function, limits access to the very top of the valence band (VB), confined within the parabolic cutoff of the photoemission horizon.
-An equilibrium ARPES spectrum is shown for reference in Fig.~\ref{fig:1_snapshots}B, along with a sketch of the momentum cut in Fig.~\ref{fig:1_snapshots}C. Upon excitation with the NIR pump (800~nm), the system exhibits a pronounced response.
-At short delays ($\leq100$~fs, ii–iii), the conduction band (CB) becomes populated, and the gap is completely filled by a narrow-in-momentum electronic distribution.
-At later times, a round feature -- highly localized in both energy and momentum -- emerges within the gap during relaxation following the pump pulse.
-This feature reaches maximum intensity at $400$~fs, well after the pump pulse has ended (50~fs duration), and decays on a timescale of $2$~ps, consistent with bound quasiparticle behavior.
+We examine light-induced dynamics in a freshly cleaved Ta$_2$NiS$_5$ sample.
+Although sharing quasi-one-dimensional structure with Ta$_2$NiSe$_5$ \cite{wakisaka_excitonic_2009,baldini_spontaneous_2023}, photoemission experiments establish it as a direct-gap semiconductor [see Fig.~\ref{fig:1_snapshots}(a) and refs \cite{chen_anomalous_2023,nitzav_trion_2025}].
+Here we use 6~eV probe photon energy, which limits access to the very top of the valence band (VB), confined within the parabolic photoemission horizon.
+Figure~\ref{fig:1_snapshots}(b) shows trARPES spectra over a range of pump-probe delays, within the region marked by the gray rectangle in (a).
+Upon excitation with the pump pulse (800~nm), the conduction band (CB) becomes populated, and the gap is completely filled by a narrow-in-momentum electronic distribution.
+At later times, as the excited carriers relax, a bright feature emerges within the gap where the unpumped system hosts no states.
+This feature reaches maximum intensity at $400$~fs, well after the 50~fs pump pulse has ended, and decays on a timescale of $2$~ps.